The Two RV Gypsies: Full-Time RVers

 grassy swamp moose in the distance

-Karen spent 99% of her time in the hot area.
-But on day two she decided to check out the waterfall in the cooler area for a brief period of time.
-Lee liked the cooler area, as did most people.
+Karen Duquette spent 99% of her time in the hot area.
+But on day two, she decided to check out the waterfall in the cooler area for a brief period of time.
+Lee Duquette liked the cooler area better, as did most people.
+That is fine, as it gives Karen more space to relax in.

 waterfall Karen Duquette under the waterfall

-The cooler hot spring had a river that was blocked of by logs at one end.
+Below: The cooler hot spring had a river that was blocked off by logs at one end.

 river blockage river blockage